How to create a Matplotlib Candlestick Chart in Python?

 pip install mpl_finance

-We will be creating Candlestick Chart/Plot for NIFTY 50 data for the period from 01.08.2019 to 13.09.2019, which I have downloaded from here and named it as ‘candlestick_python_data.csv’.
-We will be using pandas’ read_csv() method to read the csv files.
-Quickly create a Python file ‘python_candlestick_chart.py’ and start coding:
+We will be creating Matplotlib Candlestick Chart from Datetime data for NIFTY 50 data for the period from 01.08.2019 to 13.09.2019, which I have downloaded from NSE and named it as ‘candlestick_python_data.csv’.
+We will be using Pandas’ read_csv() method to read the csv file containing the datetime data.
+Create a Python file ‘python_candlestick_chart.py’ and start coding:

 # python_candlestick_chart.py import matplotlib.pyplot as plt from mpl_finance import candlestick_ohlc import pandas as pd import matplotlib.dates as mpl_dates plt.style.use('ggplot') # Extracting Data for plotting data = pd.read_csv('candlestick_python_data.csv') ohlc = data.loc[:, ['Date', 'Open', 'High', 'Low', 'Close']] ohlc['Date'] = pd.to_datetime(ohlc['Date']) ohlc['Date'] = ohlc['Date'].apply(mpl_dates.date2num) ohlc = ohlc.astype(float) # Creating Subplots fig, ax = plt.subplots() candlestick_ohlc(ax, ohlc.values, width=0.6, colorup='green', colordown='red', alpha=0.8) # Setting labels & titles ax.set_xlabel('Date') ax.set_ylabel('Price') fig.suptitle('Daily Candlestick Chart of NIFTY50') # Formatting Date date_format = mpl_dates.DateFormatter('%d-%m-%Y') ax.xaxis.set_major_formatter(date_format) fig.autofmt_xdate() fig.tight_layout() plt.show()